jillianchang/LatinScansion/README.md

 conda activate scansion
 ```

-This step needs to be repeated each time you start a new shell.
+This second step needs to be repeated each time you start a new shell.

 Compilation
 -----------